galaxy-iuc/parsec/docs/commands/workflows.rst

                                   <encoded dataset ID>, 'src': '[ldda, ld, hda]'}}``
                                   (e.g. ``{'23': {'id': '29beef4fadeed09f', 'src':
                                   'ld'}}``)
-      --params TEXT               A mapping of non-datasets tool parameters (see below)
+      --params TEXT               A mapping of tool parameters that are non-datasets parameters.
+The map must be in the following
+                                  format: ``{'blastn': {'param': 'evalue', 'value':
+                                  '1e-06'}}``
       --history_id TEXT           The encoded history ID where to store the workflow output.
 Alternatively, ``history_name`` may be
                                   specified to create a new history.